UWPCE-PythonCert/PythonCertDevel/source/modules/Class_introduction.rst

 * Exercises will be started in class -- but you can finish them at home.

 * You are adults -- it's up to you to do the homework.
-But if you dont code, you won't learn to code...
+But if you don't code, you won't learn to code...

 * To submit your work, you can do a gitHub "pull request" to the class repo.